Jackjan4/SimpleDS3231/README.md

 ## The DS3231

-**"The DS3231 is a low-cost, extremely accurate I2C realtime clock (RTC) with an integrated temperaturecompensated crystal oscillator (TCXO) and crystal."** - DS3231 datasheet
+**"The DS3231 is a low-cost, extremely accurate I2C realtime clock (RTC) with an integrated temperature-compensated crystal oscillator (TCXO) and crystal."** - DS3231 datasheet

+In other words the DS3231 is a real-time-clock that combines a bunch of very neat features.
+It can be powered by coin cell battery for years since it just uses 80uA when idling.

+It features:
+- 2 Alarm clocks that can trigger an interrupt pin in defined intervals
+- A square wave output, that can